 Both upper eyelid surgery and lower eyelid surgery are an outpatient procedure.
-Upper eyelid surgery can be performed safely in the office under local anesthetic, with patients being awake and mildly sedated for the entire procedure.
+Upper eyelid surgery can be performed safely in the office under local anaesthetic, with patients being awake and mildly sedated for the entire procedure.
 Sutures are removed after one week and low-impact activities can be resumed at two weeks.
 Most patients are completely back to their normal lives after one week, once any swelling or bruising has subsided.

 Lower eyelid surgery usually requires IV sedation, but no general anesthesia.
 With this procedure, there are no sutures because the inner eyelids are especially good at healing.

 There is no ideal age for eyelid surgery since everyone ages at a different rate.
 However, the majority of patients start to consider eyelid surgery in their 40s or later.
 Other patients choose eyelid surgery at a younger age, perhaps due to a family history of early eyelid hooding or as a preventive measure.

 The results from an eyelid surgery are dramatic and yet natural-looking.
 It’s amazing how many secrets our eyes give away.
 It’s the first place people look and a big source of our personality and self-confidence.
 The results of eyelid surgery last several years, but can also be extended with complementary non-surgical procedures such as laser skin treatments and chemical peels.

 Candidates for upper eyelid surgery can range from younger patients in their 20s-40s who exhibit familial (i.e. running in the family) eyelid skin excess or older patients experiencing typical aging changes around the eyes.
 In some cases, upper eyelid surgery is covered by your insurance.
 This may be possible if sagging skin and excess fat is interfering with your vision.